 Despite these problems, by law, condo communities are legally required to employ management companies and pay hefty sums to do so.

 Furthermore, there is little residents can do to protect themselves against inept or corrupt management companies other than to file suit, which is very expensive to do.
 (The attorney I quoted above makes $1250 per hour).

 When you move into a condominium, you become financially linked to all of the other owners in your community.

-All of you pay a monthly fee that go into reserves, which are amounts of money set aside to pay for basic property maintenance.
+All of you pay a monthly fee that goes into reserves, which are amounts of money set aside to pay for basic property maintenance.
 Each year many communities votes to fully or partially fund them.

 Since full funding costs much more, most communities vote to partially fund.
 Owners then pay less, but, of course, less money goes into the reserves.